 Acting out reduces stress.
 It’s often a child’s attempt to show otherwise hidden emotions.
 Acting out may include fighting, throwing fits, or stealing.
 In severe cases, acting out is associated with antisocial behavior and other personality disorders in teenagers and younger children.

 The psychological factors that prompt acting out are often complicated.

 Common issues that cause a child to act out include:

-There are several signs that are associated with a child who is acting out.
-If these signs last more than six months or become progressively inappropriate, then you should consult a physician.
+There are several common signs that a child is acting out.
+If these signs last more than six months or become progressively inappropriate, you should consult a doctor.

-Whether to speak with a doctor about a child’s acting out is a decision you should base on your personal observations.
-If you believe that the acting out symptoms are unmanageable or worsening, then you should consult a healthcare professional.
+Whether to speak with a doctor about your child’s acting out is a decision you should base on your personal observations.
+If you believe the symptoms are unmanageable or getting worse, you should consult a doctor.

-Another reason to talk to a doctor is because you think that the child’s behavior is having lasting negative effects on your family or on the child’s development.
+You should also talk to a doctor if you think your child’s behavior is having lasting negative effects on your family or on the child’s development.
 Acting out can cause strife and disorder in your family.
-If you, another of your children, or another relative is overwhelmed and disturbed by your child’s acting out, then you may need to speak with a child psychologist.
+If you’re overwhelmed and disturbed by your child’s acting out, you should consider speaking with a child psychologist.

 Your child will rarely need medications to address acting out.
 Medications may cause your child to be more sedate and less prone to outbursts.
 They do not address the underlying cause of the behavior.